-Nevertheless, in sharp contrast to the planar analogs, solely a few examples (see Fig. 1b, 7a,b-8) of $\pi$ -extended N-embedded PAHs have been so far denoted as their preparation often requires tedious and multi-step synthetic methodologies.
-Notably, the seminal works on the pyrroleembedded curved PAHs were independently reported by Nozaki and Shinokubo.18,19 Consecutively, Wang and coworkers demonstrated acridine(one)s20-22 and phenothiazine containing PAHs which structures are displayed at Fig. 1b, 8a,b, 9, 10a,b, as suitable building blocks to ensure desired curvature ending up with concaved and boat-like conformations, respectively.
-Recently, Gryko's group showed the utility of pyrrolo[3,2-b]pyrrole in forming bucky-bowl system, with inverse Stone-Thrower-Wales defects, first via "on surface"24 and subsequently "in solution"25 approaches (Fig. 1b, 11).
-Despite the promising structural alignment of electron-donating group (D), exploration of curved N-PAHs as prospective optoelectronic materials is limited by relatively low emission efficiency.
-One could anticipate tailoring of their properties, addressed at the modulation of bandgap and S-T levels engineering, via post-modification of the periphery of the $\pi$ scaffold.
-Nonetheless, there is a need for mounting solubilizers in usually the most reactive position of N-PAH rings, which prevents further synthetic transformations with electron-accepting species (A).
-Therefore, the rational design of nonplanar thoroughly conjugated N-PAHs with a D-A electronic structure that compensates for the desired functions and synthetic availability has remained elusive.
+In contrast to their planar analogs, relatively few examples of $\pi$ -extended N-embedded PAHs (selected examples are shown in Figure 1b) have so far been reported as their preparation typically requires tedious and multi-step syntheses.
+Notably, seminal works on the pyrrole-embedded curved PAHs were independently reported by Nozaki and Shinokubo.18,19 Consecutively, Wang and co-workers demonstrated acridone (6,7)20-22 and phenothiazine (8) containing PAHs, as suitable building blocks to ensure the desired curvature for the construction of concave and boat-like conformations, respectively.
+Recently, the research group of Gryko showed the utility of pyrrolo[3,2-b]pyrrole in forming a bucky-bowl like system, with inverse Stone-Thrower-Wales defects, first through "on surface"24 and subsequently "in solution" approaches (Figure 1b, 9).
+Despite the promising structural alignment of an electron-donating group (D), exploration of curved N-PAHs as prospective optoelectronic materials is limited by their relatively low emission efficiency.
+The tailoring of their bandgaps and S-T through modification of the periphery of the $\pi$ -scaffold is the most straightforward method to optimize these properties.
+However, this approach is complicated by the need to attach solubilizing groups in what are often the most reactive positions of N-PAHs, which prevents further synthetic transformations with electron-accepting species (A).
+In part for this reason, the rational design of nonplanar and thoroughly conjugated N-PAHs with a D-A electronic structure that compensates for the desired functions and synthetic availability has remained elusive.

-Thermally activated delay fluorescence (TADF) is a unique photophysical phenomenon and is promising for enhancing external quantum efficiency (EQE) of organic light-emitting diodes (OLEDs).
-TADF-active organic emitters can theoretically harvest 100% excitons generated in the emitting layer by electrical excitation and convert them into light through efficient reverse intersystem crossing (rISC).26-29 The key issue in designing efficient TADF emitters is the acceleration of a spin-forbidden and endothermic rISC process ( $T_1 \rightarrow S_1$ ).
-D-A $\pi$ -conjugated systems with a sizeable D-A dihedral angle and a vibrational motion can provide a solution by minimizing the singlet-triplet energy gap ( $\Delta E{ST}$ <0.2 eV) to lower the activation energy for rISC and mixing excited CT and LE states to allow spin-flip electronic transitions.
-Therefore, the development of TADF active organic materials has been vastly relied on planar and branched D-A species.
-These molecules possess certain drawbacks linked with significant oscillator strengths, specifically small radiative emission cross-sections.
+The phenomenon of thermally activated delayed fluorescence (TADF) shows great promise for the enhancement of the external quantum efficiencies (EOEs) of organic lightemitting diodes (OLEDs).
+In principle at least, TADF-active organic emitters can quantitatively harvest the excitons generated in the emitting layer through electrical excitation, and convert them into light through efficient reverse intersystem crossing (rISC).26-29 The key issue in designing efficient TADF emitters is the acceleration of a spin-forbidden and endothermic rISC process ( $T_1 \rightarrow S_1$ ).
+D-A $\pi$ -conjugated systems with a sizeable D-A dihedral angle and vibrational motion achieve this by minimizing the singlet-triplet energy gap ( $\Delta E{ST} < 0.2$ eV) to lower the activation energy for rISC and mixing excited CT and LE states to allow spin-flip electronic transitions.
+Therefore, the development of TADF active organic materials has so far relied on planar and branched D-A species.
+A significant drawback of this architecture is that the radiative emission cross-sections are typically small.
 This effect adversely influences photoluminescence quantum yield (PLQY.).
-On the other hand, when moderate $\Delta E{ST}$ (0.3-0.6eV) is identified, the competitive to TADF, photons emission through room-temperature phosphorescence (RTP) can occur.
-Consequently, the molecular design targeted strictly at TADF or RTP is fundamentally important from the viewpoint of future applications in domains of sensors, data encryption, and white-emitting OLEDs (WOLEDs).31
+On the other hand, when moderate $\Delta E{ST}$ (0.3-0.6eV) is identified, in competition with TADF, photon emission through room-temperature phosphorescence (RTP) can occur.
+Consequently, the molecular design targeted strictly at TADF or RTP is fundamentally important from the viewpoint of future applications in the domains of sensors, data encryption, and white-emitting OLEDs (WOLEDs).